PavithraVijaykumaar/Sentiment-Analysis-TextMessages/README.md

 The code for this analysis can be viewed in [Jupyter Notebook](Text-message-SentimentAnalysis.ipynb)

-To view the code as raw code, [Python](Text-message-SentimentAnalysis.py)
+To view the code as raw code click [Python](Text-message-SentimentAnalysis.py)